 It seems like wrapping one area really well will make for a stronger hold, but the opposite is actually true.
 It’s much prettier if you wrap it over a longer length of cedar and it’s actually much stronger.

-I’ve had the chance to test these garlands out on some really strong winds this year and the only place where one of my garlands snapped was the very first place I wrapped where I had wrapped over and over again on the same spot.
-All the other garlands have held up amazingly well despite winds that have led to garbage cans being thrown around the yard and everything else on the porch being knocked over.
+I had the chance to test these garlands out on some really strong winds last year and the only place where one of my garlands snapped was the very first place I wrapped where I had wrapped over and over again on the same spot.
+All the other garlands held up amazingly well despite winds that had led to garbage cans being thrown around the yard and everything else on the porch being knocked over.

 Keep adding length to your garlands over and over again until you have a garland long enough for where you want to use it!
-I was so surprised at how quickly these came together.
+The ease and quickness with which these came together really surprised me.
 I really thought this was going to take me weeks, but it probably only took me about 90 minutes to make the garlands for our porch, including time to walk out the hedge and actually gather the cedar clippings.

 I love the natural, simple look of keeping the cedar garlands to just a single strand, but you can definitely just keep adding more cedar and even other types of greenery until you have a super full garland if that’s what you have in mind for your decorations.